We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person with a history of spinal cord injury, traumatic brain injury, or surgery on the colon may also be more prone to constipation than other people.

-Some of the most common causes of lower back pain include:
+Some causes of lower back pain include:

 - Herniated disk: A herniated or bulging disk occurs when one of the disks that provide cushioning between the bones in the spine starts to bulge outward.
 This disk then presses on the spinal nerves, which can cause lower back pain and discomfort.